 - Viewers picked Lindsey from a shortlist of three.

-- Lindsey is one of two current Blue Peter presenters.
+- Lindsey is one of four current Blue Peter presenters.

 - Radzi has a Scottish mother and his father is from Zimbabwe.